DevExpress/devextreme-documentation/concepts/40 Angular Components/20 Component Configuration Syntax/85 Angular Change Detection Specifics.md

-Angular activates change detection on each option change.
+Angular activates change detection on each property change.
 This approach backfires when you try to pass functions to UI component options that do not accept them.
 For example:

     <!-- tab: app.component.ts -->
     import { Component } from '@angular/core';